Nursing Pre-Admission Conferences | JCTC

 Downtown Preadmission Conferences are held in the Health Science Hall (HSH), Room 253.

-Downtown Preadmission Conferences
+Spring 2024 Downtown PN Preadmission Conferences

-Date Time (EST) Registration
+Date Time (EST)

-Carrollton Preadmission Conferences are on the second floor in room A212.
+Carrollton Pre-Admission Conferences are on the second floor in room A212.

-Carrollton Preadmission Conferences
+Spring 2024 Carrollton PN Preadmission Conferences

-Date Time (EST) Registration
+Date Time (EST)

 Prerequisite Classes

-These classes must be completed by May 2023.
+These classes must be completed by May 2024.

 • FYE 105: Achieving Academic Success